 These tests allow the doctor to examine the bones and anatomy of the spine directly, including the shape and size of the discs.

+Exercise may increase back muscle strength.
 Unless desiccated discs cause severe pain or interfere with the everyday life, no treatment may be required.

 Fundamental home remedies include: